Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Resurrecting the Deal

 After months of seeming inaction on the diplomatic front as Iran continued to flout the nuclear agreement and move closer to having the capability to build a bomb, the administration reportedly was offering Iran a deal whereby as much as $20 billion of Iranian assets in Iraqi banks would be transferred in exchange for Iran accepting restrictions on its nuclear program and releasing three American hostages.
-Israeli officials were alarmed by the reports and believed negotiations being conducted in Oman were moving quickly and could be completed in a matter of weeks.
+Israeli officials were alarmed by the reports and believed negotiations in Oman were moving quickly and could be completed in a matter of weeks.
 One official told Haaretz that Israel is regularly briefed on the talks and that the government has not taken a position.
 “At the moment,” the official said, “we’re not speaking out publicly against the talks, but we can express our reservations.
 We keep emphasizing that in any case, we’re not a side to these understandings, and we will maintain our freedom of operation to protect our interests.”

 Similarly, Israeli Ambassador to the United States Michael Herzog said, “As far as we’re concerned, diplomacy in and of itself, and such understandings, are not necessarily bad to the extent that they can help deescalate a situation” (Haaretz, June 15, 2023).